rlorigro/jungle_gym_cpp/README.md

 ### Early implementation of Policy Gradient

-An example of a mildly successful Policy Gradient agent trained with entropy regularization.
+An example of a mildly successful Policy Gradient SimpleConv agent trained with entropy regularization.
 You can see that it has converged on a circling behavior for self-avoidance, and it randomly biases its circular motion toward the apple.
 This agent was trained with the deprecated 4-directional absolute action space as opposed to the 3-directional relative one.

 ![Alt Text](data/pg_demo.gif)

 ### A3CAgent

-An example of a slightly more successful A3C agent trained with entropy regularization.
+An example of a slightly more successful A3C SimpleConv agent trained with entropy regularization.
 It more directly targets the apples, sometimes to its own detriment.
 It has a strong left turn bias, which could potentially be fixed with some augmentation techniques like mirroring the observation and action space.
 Trained with:

 ```
 ./train_snake --type a3c --gamma 0.9 --learn_rate 0.0001 --lambda 0.07 --n_episodes 60000 --n_threads 24